luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 **IF YOU'RE SEEING THIS, THIS IS A WIP**

-The jam's theme is Evolution and all the details are listed [here](https://itch.io/jam/go-godot-jam-3).
-This time I'm logging as I go, so there might be some changes to the script or scenes along the way.
+The jam's theme is Evolution and all the details are listed [here](https://itch.io/jam/go-godot-jam-3). ~~This time I'm logging as I go, so there might be some changes to the script or scenes along the way~~ ^^I couldn't actually do this, as I was running out of time.^^.
 Note that I'm not going to go into much details, the obvious will be ommitted.

 I wanted to do a *Snake* clone, and I'm using this jam as an excuse to do it and add something to it.
 The features include:

 - Snakes will pass their stats in some form to the next snakes.
 - Non-grid snake movement.
 I just hate the grid constraint, so I wanted to make it move in any direction.
-- Depending on the food you eat, you'll gain new mutations and the more you eat the more that mutation develops.
+- Depending on the food you eat, you'll gain new mutations/abilities ~~and the more you eat the more that mutation develops.~~ ^^didn't have time to add this feature, sad.^^
 - Procedural map creation.

 ## Initial setup

 Again, similar to the [FlappyBird](https://blog.luevano.xyz/g/flappybird_godot_devlog_1.html) clone I developed, I'm using the directory structure I wrote about on [Godot project structure](https://blog.luevano.xyz/g/godot_project_structure.html) with slight modifications to test things out.
 Also using similar *Project settings* as those from the *FlappyBird* clone like the pixel art texture imports, keybindings, layers, etc..

 I've also setup [GifMaker](https://github.com/bram-dingelstad/godot-gifmaker), with slight modifications as the *AssetLib* doesn't install it correctly and contains unnecessry stuff: moved necessary files to the `res://addons` directory, deleted test scenes and files in general, and copied the license to the `res://docs` directory.
 Setting this up was a bit annoying because the tutorial it's bad (with all due respect).
-I might do a separate entry just to explain how to set it up, because I couldn't find it anywhere other than by inspecting some of the code/scenes.
+I might do a separate entry just to explain how to set it up, because I couldn't find it anywhere other than by inspecting some of the code/scenes.^^I ended up not leaving this enabled in the game as it lagged the game out, but it's an option I'll end up researching more.^^

 This time I'm also going to be using an [Event bus](https://www.gdquest.com/docs/guidelines/best-practices/godot-gdscript/event-bus/) singleton (which I'm going to just call *Event*) as managing signals was pretty annoying on my last project; as well as a *Global* singleton for essential stuff so I don't have to do as many cross references between nodes/scenes.

 ## Assets

 This time I'll be creating my own assets in [Aseprite](https://www.aseprite.org/), wont be that good, but enough to prototype and get things going.

+Other than that I used few key sprites from [vryell](https://vryell.itch.io/): [Controller & Keyboard Icons](https://vryell.itch.io/controller-keyboard-icons) and a font from [datagoblin](https://datagoblin.itch.io/): [Monogram](https://datagoblin.itch.io/monogram).

 ## The snake